Pr0t0ns/Recaptcha-Solver/README.md

 In Progress
 * I am thinking about making some parts of the code requests based so they not everything is done via browser this will make the program much faster (Not sure if i will add this yet though)

+Additonal Notes
+* For Some reason if you enable headerless browser option it becomes slower at solving not exactly sure why
+* You may need to Customize some of the iframe XPATH's if your trying to solve on another website than the one it's using